YBP Home > Portfolio > Web Site Development > Internet

 Content: List travel itinerary for cruises and land travel

-Graphics: Emphasize the exotic nature of the tours being offered.
+Graphics: Create a sense of fun and adventure, emphasizing the exotic nature of the tours & cruises.

 User Interface: Make it easy for the customer to find which continent, cruise, ship, and date they wanted.